Aunt of Georgia Shooting Suspect Says Mother Called School to Warn of Emergency

 0:00

-The mother of the teenager who was charged with murder in the shooting deaths of four people at Apalachee High School in Georgie last week called the school before the killings, according to his aunt.
+The mother of the teenager who was charged with murder in the Sept.
+4 shooting deaths of four people at Apalachee High School in Georgia called the school before the killings, according to his aunt.

-Annie Brown, the aunt, told The Washington Post that her sister, the mother of the shooter, had texted her saying she spoke with a school counselor and urged them to “immediately” find her son to check on him and that there was an “extreme emergency” involving her son.
+Annie Brown, the sister of alleged shooter Colt Gray’s mother, told The Washington Post that her sister had texted her saying she spoke with a school counselor and urged that person to “immediately” find Colt to check on him because there was an “extreme emergency” involving him.

-Brown confirmed the reporting in text messages Saturday but did not provide further comment.
+Brown confirmed the reporting in text messages on Sept.
+7 but didn’t provide further comment.

-The Epoch Times contacted the Barrow School District, which oversees Apalachee High School, and the Georgia Bureau of Investigation, the agency leading the probe into the shooting, for comment.
-Neither have issued public comments on the aunt’s claims.
+The Epoch Times contacted the Barrow County School System, which oversees Apalachee High School, and the Georgia Bureau of Investigation, the agency leading the probe into the shooting, for comment.
+Neither has responded to the requests nor issued public comments on the aunt’s claims.

 The teen suspect and his father, Colin Gray, both appeared in court for the first time on Sept.
-6, where Colt faces four charges of felony murder and will be tried as an adult.
-Gray, meanwhile, faces second-degree murder charges in connection to the school shooting as well as involuntary manslaughter and counts of cruelty to children.
+6. Colt faces four charges of felony murder and will be tried as an adult.
+Colin Gray, meanwhile, faces second-degree murder charges in connection with the school shooting, as well as involuntary manslaughter and counts of cruelty to children.

 (Left) Colin Gray.
 (Right) Colt Gray.
 (Barrow County Sheriff's Office via AP)